chaoss/wg-risk/focus-areas/business-risk/contributor-absence-factor.md

 # Contributor Absence Factor

-Question: How high is the risk to a project should the most active people leave?
+**Question:** How high is the risk to a project should the most active people leave?

-## Description
-The Contributor Absence Factor is a compelling metric because it visualizes the question "how many contributors can we lose before a project stalls?"

-The Contributor Absence Factor is the smallest number of people that make 50% of contributions.

-This metric was previously called "Bus Factor".

-## Objectives
-* Identify how widely the work in a project is distributed across contributors.
-* Identify the key people in a project that are doing the majority of the work.

-## Implementation
+## Overview
-*The usage and dissemination of health metrics may lead to privacy violations.
-Organizations may be exposed to risks.
-These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
-There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
-The usage of metrics must be examined for risk and potential data ethics problems.
-Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*
+The **Contributor Absence Factor** assesses the degree to which a project relies on a small number of contributors by identifying the smallest number of contributors responsible for 50% of total contributions.
+A lower Contributor Absence Factor indicates higher dependency on fewer contributors, posing a risk if these individuals leave the project.
+This metric helps project maintainers evaluate resilience and continuity risks associated with contributor reliance.

+## Want to Know More?

+<span markdown="1"><details>
+<summary>Click to read more about this metric.</summary>

+### Data Collection Strategies
+- **Types of Contributions:** Calculate the Contributor Absence Factor for various types of contributions, such as commits, issues, comments, or documentation, depending on project needs.
-The formula for Contributor Absence Factor is a percentage calculation -50% will be our threshold- followed by adding up each contributor's contributions sorted in decreasing order until we reach the threshold.
+- **Formula:** The formula for Contributor Absence Factor is a percentage calculation -50% will be our threshold- followed by adding up each contributor's contributions sorted in decreasing order until we reach the threshold.

 If we have 8 contributors who each contribute the following number of contributions to a project: `1000, 202, 90, 33, 332, 343, 42, 433`, then we can determine the Contributor Absence Factor by first identifying the 50% of total contributions for all the contributors.